 As part of the inflammatory response, swelling is the body’s natural reaction to an injury.
 The excess fluid produced by the body helps protect damaged tissues from further injury.
-However, although a certain amount of swelling is unavoidable, it’s important to do what you can to control the process for these important reasons:Read More >
+Although a certain amount of swelling is unavoidable, it’s important to do what you can to help control the process for these important reasons:Read More >

 Whether you are strengthening or stretching, it is important to follow your therapist's instructions carefully as introducing too much activity too quickly can hinder the MCL recovery process.

 7 Stretching Exercises for After MCL SurgerySome of the stretching exercises your physical therapist might recommend include:

 - Heel prop - Knee hyperextension is one component of proper full range of motion.
 The heel prop and the next two exercises are designed to improve knee hyperextension.
 The heel prop is a passive stretching exercise in which your leg rests on a bolster placed at the ankle.
 Because your foot is slightly elevated, your knee is allowed to be slightly hyperextended.
 Work with your physical therapist to ensure that you select a correctly sized bolster for this exercise.

 - Towel stretch - Using a towel or other static strap wrapped loosely around the ball of your foot, gently pull your toes toward you and allow the knee to hyperextend.

 - Active hyperextension - The goal of this exercise is to achieve the same effect as the towel stretch without using a device.
 With both legs flat while sitting up, using the strength in your quadriceps muscles, lift your heels off the floor.

 - Heel slide - Knee flexion is just as important as extension.
 While lying flat on your back with your knees bent, use a towel or other device to gently pull your heels toward your body.